 CO2 Mole Fraction

-GeoCARB (Geostationary Carbon Observatory) is a future atmospheric investigations mission, scheduled to operate from 2025.
-As the second airborne investigation in NASA’s Earth Venture-Mission series, it aims to measure the concentrations of carbon dioxide, carbon monoxide and methane in the air above South and North America and to assess vegetation health levels, ultimately advancing the current understanding of Earth's natural exchanges of carbon between land, atmosphere and ocean.
+GeoCARB (Geostationary Carbon Observatory) was an atmospheric investigations mission, scheduled to operate from the end of June 2025, however the mission was cancelled in November 2022.
+As the second airborne investigation in NASA’s Earth Venture-Mission series, the mission aimed to measure the concentrations of carbon dioxide, carbon monoxide and methane in the air above South and North America, and to assess vegetation health levels, ultimately advancing the current understanding of Earth's natural exchanges of carbon between land, atmosphere and ocean.

 |Launch date||30 Jun 2025|